 I remember I had been

-whining praying and feeling guilty for “wasting” God’s time with my little problems as I opened my Bible to 1 Peter 5:7-10
+whining praying and feeling guilty for “wasting” God’s time with my little problems as I opened my Bible:

 The passage just jumped off the page to me and spoke specifically into my struggle.

-- God cares about what I care about.
+God cares about what I care about.
 I’m not wasting His time praying.
-Infact, the enemy would like me to think that way so I stop praying and spending time!
+In fact, the enemy would like me to think that way so I stop praying and spending time with God!
 I have to resist that snake and lean into God because He has so much more for my life!

-Perspective Shift: God’s word is God words to me, you, us – Everyone in every time!
-They are living words that speak to our specific needs.
+Perspective Shift: God’s Word is alive and relevant, to me, to you, and to everyone every time!
+His Words are living Words that speak to our specific needs.

-To think you are going to consume it, understand it, have it change you, in 1 year is unrealistic for most of us non-bible-scholars.
+To think you are going to consume it, understand it, have it change you, in one year is unrealistic for most of us non-bible-scholars.
 It is unrealistic for me at any rate.